Utrecht to Australia: Unlocking scalable, low-cost V2G

 However, the pathway to introducing AC-V2G charging in Australia is less straightforward as it requires an EV’s onboard inverter in order to achieve compliance to Australian grid codes (along with the grid codes of every other market that vehicle is supplied into).

-Net Zero Engineering Solutions has been working to bring We Drive Solar’s proven AC-V2G charger and Renault 5 vehicle combination from Utrecht to Australia, however this requires however the Renault 5 to be homologated for the Australian market and its unique grid codes.
+Net Zero Engineering Solutions has been working to bring We Drive Solar’s proven AC-V2G charger and Renault combination from Utrecht to Australia, however this requires however the Renault EVs to be homologated for the Australian market and its unique grid codes.

 Amending Australian standards

 Dutch grid operators have worked collaboratively to allow innovation and ensure a regulatory pathway was available that supported the market entry of AC-V2G technology.
-To achieve this, they are not only redefining elements of the Netherlands grid codes, recognising the substantial role this technology can play in grid support, but also driving harmonisation in grid code requirements.
-Being able to apply a similar process in Australia may also be required, in particular, via informing the next re-write or amendment of AS4777.2 – Grid connection of energy systems via inverters, Part 2: Inverter requirements.
+To achieve this, they are allowing cross recognition of grid codes, supporting harmonisation and innovation.

 Lowering costs and barriers to market entry

-A key lesson from Utrecht, and the Smart Charging Alignment Europe (SCALE) – EU Horizon’s project, is the need to drive homologation across markets to lower costs and barriers to market entry.
+A key lesson from Utrecht, and the Smart Charging Alignment Europe (SCALE) – EU Horizon’s project – is the need to drive homologation across markets to lower costs and barriers to market entry.
 This work is also being supported by the International Energy Agency’s Electric Vehicle Technology Collaboration Program Task 53 on Interoperability of Bi-directional Charging.
-COP31 provides an opportunity to further drive interoperability and homologation on an international stage, helping to accelerate V2G in Australia and globally.

-As such, Net Zero Engineering Solutions has been applying for funding to develop a mobile energy plan solution.
-This was born out of a recognition that vehicle-to-grid, and its subset vehicle-to-home/building, is great for those users with vehicles parked at home all day, who can access their own solar for EV charging, but for the more than 50% of Australians who commute and for those without access to off-street parking.
-They may be locked out of the benefits this technology provides.
+As such, Net Zero Engineering Solutions has been applying for funding to develop a roaming energy plan solution.
+This was born out of a recognition that vehicle-to-grid, and its subset vehicle-to-home/building, is great for those users with vehicles parked at home all day, who can access their own solar for EV charging, but for the more than 50% of Australians who commute and for those without access to off-street parking, they may be locked out of the benefits this technology provides.

-Depending on the success of establishing a large-scale V2G project which may use up the remaining available funding, and the outcomes of other grant funding applications, any remaining funding under iMOVE’s IEP2 may be pivoted to support activities related to this mobile energy plan project.
+Depending on the success of establishing a large-scale V2G project which may use up the remaining available funding, and the outcomes of other grant funding applications, any remaining funding under iMOVE’s IEP2 may be pivoted to support activities related to scoping a roaming energy plan solution. .
 Letters of support for this initiative to help unlock both smart charging and V2G, have been received from Origin, AGL, EnergyAustralia, Amber Electric, Essential Energy, EVX, ChargePost, and the RAA.

 Project objectives